dontcry2013/DeakinIntern2020/Keju Yue.md

 ### future plan

  Conduct more instance operations to consolidate the knowledge and operation process, and record the problems encountered in the operation.

+ ## Day3（2020/8/6）

+* How to use AEMG server

+1. create new project in Class Timetable
+2. add sessions in new project and click quick arrange
+3. Fill in the appropriate spaces according to the class schedule